canvasxyz/canvas/IDP.md

 [1]: https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md

-When a third-party developer registers itself against a Canvas identity service, they should generate and store a private key, e.g. as an environment variable.
-They can then register their public address or did:pkh identifier with the application implementing a Canvas IDP.
+When a third-party developer registers itself against a Canvas identity service, they should generate and store a private key as a private environment variable.

+They should then register their public address or did:pkh identifier with the application implementing a Canvas IDP.

-Applications with open federation may not require registration (outside services can just participate as federation clients) but API providers may provide additional capabilities for registered clients.
+Note that applications with open federation may not require registration (outside services can just participate as federation clients) but it is recommended that API consumers' public keys are handled differently from end-users public keys in open federation.
+This is because they may have different rate limits, anti-sybil preventions, and so on.
+API providers may also expose additional capabilities for IDP users' public keys (e.g. the ability to read from higher-throughput endpoints).

 ## Directory Services